hakynbayo/Bank_account/README.md

 CHALLENGE:
 API Rate Limits: The  RapidAPI has rate limits, managing and adhering to these limits is important to ensure the API is available consistently.
 The limitation is a hinderence as i had to limit the number of tests i could run.

+I hope this email finds you well.
+I'm excited to share with you the GitHub repository link for my Flight Search API solution: https://github.com/hakynbayo/flight.

+In this repository, you will find the implementation of a Flight Search API using Express.js and integrating with the RapidAPI service.